Dived-Jin/Gecko_Sexchromosome/05.Sex_evolution/README.md

 ```

 ## (5) e.SDR_gene_classification
-This directory is an example case to categorize genes on SDR into ancestral, gain and unknown
+This directory is an example case to categorise genes on SDR into ancestral, gain and unknown

+## (6) f.ancestral_expression_estimated.sh
+This script is designed for estimating ancestral expression levels.